Content Marketing Strategy: How to Create Premium Content

 - Feature the authors.
 Include photos and brief bios of content authors to establish their credentials and your company’s position as an authority on the topic.

 Next Step: Marketing Your Premium Content

 Premium content warrants a multifaceted marketing campaign to capitalize on its value for sales and lead generation.
-In our next post, part three of our series, we’ll share seven ways to promote premium content in your marketing strategy.
+In our next post, part three of our series, we’ll share 10 ways to promote premium content in your marketing strategy.